 GODSON: How would you compare Django and Flask as tools for prototyping and building products that may be rewritten later?

-SUMIT RAJ: Both are good but for rapid prototyping but I would like to go with Flask, Reason is you don’t wanna grapple over so many complexities at first hand unless you are a pro in Django.
+SUMIT RAJ: Both are good but for rapid prototyping, I would like to go with Flask.
+The reason is: you don’t wanna grapple over so many complexities at first hand unless you are a pro in Django.

 Flask can have all the things that Django may provide you in itself.

-Most of the prototype that we build are mostly read from a database with very minimal writes or with stub data.
+Most of the prototypes that we build are mostly read from a database with very minimal writes or with stub data.

-This is where Flask can be handy where you can work without the need of defining models or ORM.
+This is where Flask can be handy where you can work without the need to define models or ORM.

 I strongly suggest to assess the need to the Web application you are building, it may be possible that you build the prototype in Flask but it’s better to re-write it in Django.

 GODSON: So apart from web development, is there any project you are working on like artificial intelligence, machine learning, etc